Fantasy football: Week 5 wide receiver rankings

-Odell Beckham Jr., Cooper Kupp, Josh Gordon, Keenan Allen and Amari Cooper round out my top 10 options for Week 5.
+Odell Beckham Jr., Josh Gordon, Keenan Allen, Amari Cooper and Tyler Boyd round out my top 10 options for Week 5.

 If you don't have an elite option, there are plenty of capable pass-catchers with great Week 5 matchups.
 Check out my Week 5 add/drops article if you are in need of a new player at the position.